drewdorris/elevationconverter/README.md

 Also there's Alaska data that's 5 meters but I haven't tested that

-2. Make a new folder, drag the script in it, run the script
+2. Make a new folder, drag everything (including yml) in it, run the script

 3. Drag and drop IMG files into the folder